 | Transaction ID | Unique ID for the transaction.
 This is helpful in case you have a question and want to ask the Hologram support team about a certain transaction, you can use this Transaction ID as a reference. |

-| Timestamp | Date and time that the transaction occurred.
+| Transaction time (UTC) | Date and time that the transaction occurred in UTC.
 Note: this is not the precise time of a data session or usage charge.
-The timestamp refers to the time the transaction took place rather than the timing of any usage-based event. |
+The timestamp refers to the time the transaction took place, not the timing of any usage-based event. |

-| Link ID | One of the identifiers for the SIM |
+| Transaction amount | The amount of the charge for the transaction. |

-| Data Overage Bytes | Count of the number of bytes that are being charged for in a given transaction.
-To convert from bytes to MB, multiply the bytes by 1,000,000. |
+| Bytes | The number of bytes billed in data usage transactions.
+To connvert from bytes to MB, divide by 1,000,000. |

 |---|---|

-What is not included in my billing statement?
+What is not included in billing transactions?

 FAQs

-CSV file is meant to be manipulated in a spreadsheet application (such as Excel or Google Sheets).
-We recommend creating a Pivot table to view the data so that you can get a summarized or aggregated view.Some SIMs appear to not be using data during the month.
-Is this accurate?
+Hologram’s transaction data is meant to be manipulated in a spreadsheet application such as Excel or Google Sheets.
+We recommend exporting the data, then creating a Pivot table to view the data so that you can get a summarized or aggregated view.

 Some SIMs appear to not be using data during the month.
 Is this accurate?

-No, this billing statement only tracks data usage that incurred a charge during the month.Some SIMs may be on plans that include data as part of the monthly recurring charge.
-Data usage for these SIMs would not appear on the billing statement as a unique transaction, unless the SIM usage exceeded the amount of data included in the plan and was charged overage.
+No, transactions only track data usage that incurred a charge during the month.Some SIMs may be on plans that include data as part of the monthly recurring charge.
+Data usage for these SIMs would generate a unique transaction, unless the SIM usage exceeded the amount of data included in the plan and was charged overage.
 If no overage was charged, no additional transaction record is created for the SIM.
-If the SIM exceeded the allotted plan amount during the month, that usage (the number of bytes and the cost) would appear as a transaction in the billing statement.
-To get a full view of all SIM usage, we recommend using usage reports.
+If the SIM exceeded the allotted plan amount during the month, that usage (the number of bytes and the cost) would appear as a transaction.
+To get a full view of all SIM usage, we recommend using data usage reports.SIMs can also generate only zero-byte sessions, often due to device configuration issues, in which case no transactions would be generated for that SIM.

 Why are some transaction rows missing an IMEI?